opendilab/DI-engine-docs/source/13_envs/gfootball.rst

 DI-zoo runnable code example
 ----------------------------------
+See \ `DI-zoo
-See \`DI-zoo for the complete training entry gfootball <https://github.com/opendilab/DI-engine/tree/main/dizoo/gfootball/entry>`__\ .
+gfootball <https://github.com/opendilab/DI-engine/tree/main/dizoo/gfootball/entry>`__\  for the complete training entry.
 The configuration file for self-play training with ppo-lstm is as follows.

 .. code:: python